emmavanoss/cv/README.md

   phonology & phonetics, sociolinguistics, history and language change, and first and second language acquisition
 * Specialised in historical linguistics and language change
 * Awarded Distinction for my dissertation, where I tested whether historical reconstruction techniques could be applied to sign languages.
-I modelled four sign languages with known history (BSL, ASL, Auslan and NZSL), using the comparative method used for spoken languages, and tested whether the results matched up to the known history of these four languages - spoiler, they did not
+I used the Comparative Method (developed for spoken languages) to model three sign languages that are known to have some shared history (BSL, Auslan and NZSL), and one that's known to be unrelated (ASL).
+I reconstructed a family tree using the established techniques, and tested whether the results matched up to the known historical relationships of these four languages - spoiler, they did not
 * Won a Tripos Prize for outstanding results in 2014 and 2012, and a Junior Scholarship in 2012
 * Played very badly for the women's football team in 2012-2014, and loved it